 Land resource: Current stability and future sustainability

-This year’s WDCD held in Ouagadougou had a central theme of ‘our land, our home, our future’.
+The WDCD held in Ouagadougou had a central theme of ‘our land, our home, our future’.
 Land is an important resource not only in the creation of employment opportunities but also in facilitating the attainment of food security.
-2017’S WDCD theme is thus an indication that it is the duty of humans to protect land through a sustainable land management approach.
+2017’s WDCD theme is thus an indication that it is the duty of humans to protect land through a sustainable land management approach.
 Such an approach will ensure that the human race can cement the stability of the resources and avoid catastrophic projections that inform the discourse on World day to combat desertification.
 This will also enhance the security of future generation of attaining their goals.
 Succinctly put, desertification is a man-made problem and can thus be mitigated using man-made solutions such as sustainable land management.